How Sea Turtles

 A sea turtle on shore has always been a turtle at risk.
 In the past, there was a natural balance at work as long as the traditional nesting sites were left intact.
 It was the arrival of Europeans that changed the balance in our part of the world.

-A sea turtle on its back is totally helpless.
+A sea turtle on its back is totally helpless

-Early explorers quickly recognized that sea turtles were an ideal fresh meat source.
+Early European explorers quickly recognized that sea turtles were an ideal fresh meat source.
 On sailing voyages, turtles could be kept alive indefinitely aboard ship by keeping them on their backs.

 Eventually, turtles became popular food in Europe.
 In England, the clear soup made from the green turtle soon became a status symbol at important banquets.